jaspervdj/talks/2017-uofmd-practical-haskell/slides.md

 ## Goal of this talk

+1. Introduce some tools to work with Haskell
-Show some practical patterns to demonstrate our claims:
+2. Show some practical patterns to demonstrate our claims:
     - Haskell is _safe_
     - Haskell is _fast_
     - Haskell is _flexible_

+# Some tools

+## Building Haskell

+Compiler: GHC

+. . .

+- strictness analyzer
+- monadic I/O
+- unboxed data types
+- concurrent and parallel programming models (STM!)
+- profiler
+- ...

+## Build systems / package managers

+Three viable options:

+- cabal
+- stack
+- nix

+## Profiling

+- GHC can produce, on its own:
+    * A profiling summary
+    * Heap profiles
+    * Time/alloc profiles
+- There are tools to visualise both kinds of information:
+    * hp2ps
+    * profiteur
+- For IO based and concurrency-heavy applications, this breaks down, but:
+    * ThreadScope

+## Deploying

+Too many options to list...

+- GHC produces a static binary by default
+- `stack` can produce a docker image

+What I usually do these days is creating a docker image and put it in a cluster on EC2 Container Service (AWS).

+## Debugging

+This is one area where Haskell is somewhat lacking:

+. . .

+- Setting breakpoints in GHCi
+- Usually a combination of trace/print...
+- GHC recently added stack traces!
+- GDB _can_ be used (but only on the assembly level...)

+. . .

+Fortunately, the type system prevents many kinds of errors

 # Practical patterns: Monoid